 Attested: Eltabo at position 2 in the Ravenna Cosmography (not well separated in 2 manuscripts from Giano at position 1) and Elconio at position 3.

-Notes: A previous suggestion offered here for Eltabo no longer seems good: the river Umber, through Combe Martin, around SS5847, where there is no hard evidence of Roman interest in that area, but it has hillforts, a sheltered bay for small boats, and rich veins of silver that were being exploited in the 1200s.
+Notes: A previous suggestion offered here for Eltabo no longer seems good: the river Umber, through Combe Martin, around SS5847, where there is no hard evidence of Roman interest in that area, has hillforts, a sheltered bay for small boats, and rich veins of silver that were being exploited in the 1200s.
 Also no longer favoured is likening

 You may copy this text freely, provided you acknowledge its source as www.romaneranames.uk, recognise that it is liable to human error, and try to offer suggestions for improvement.